charliewhitfield/ivoyager_table_importer/README.md

 #### Float Precision

 For scientific or educational apps it is important to know and correctly represent data precision in GUI.
-To obtain a float value's original table precision in significant digits, specify `enable_precisions = true` in the `postprocess_tables()` call.
+To obtain a float value's original file precision in significant digits, specify `enable_precisions = true` in the `postprocess_tables()` call.
 You can then access float precisions via the 'precisions' dictionary or 'get_precision' methods in IVTableData.
 (It's up to you to use precision in your GUI display.
 Keep in mind that unit-conversion will cause values like '1.0000001' if you don't do any string formatting.)

 Example precision from table cell text: